fisikon

 • It sets out what behaviour of the participants in said markets are abusive, i.e. market manipulation or any attempt to manipulation, exploitation of inside information etc.

-• It explicitly forbids the above abusive behavours and foresees the enactment of rules for penalties if the provisions of the Regulation are violated.
+• It explicitly forbids the above abusive behaviours and foresees the enactment of rules for penalties if the provisions of the Regulation are violated.

 • It imposes the obligation on market participants to publicly disclose in an effective and timely manner inside information that can significantly affect the prices of related energy products and